-One of the great Bible-upholding theologians of our day and a recognized leader in the battle for biblical inerrancy.
+On February 5, 2020, Dr. Whitcomb went to be with his Savior.
+He was one of the great Bible-upholding theologians of our day and a recognized leader in the battle for biblical inerrancy.
+Read Ken Ham’s tribute to this giant in the modern creation movement.

 Noah’s Ark is an amazing object God designed to save Noah and his family from the Flood, but today we have an infinitely greater Ark—the Lord Jesus Christ!

-Dr. John C. Whitcomb is a prolific author and captivating speaker as well as a highly regarded professor of Old Testament and Christian theology for more than 60 years.
+Dr. John C. Whitcomb was a prolific author and captivating speaker as well as a highly regarded professor of Old Testament and Christian theology for more than 60 years.
 He taught at Grace Theological Seminary in Winona Lake, Indiana, from 1951 to 1990.
-He is also known as a superb and gracious speaker on a wide range of apologetics topics.
+He was also known as a superb and gracious speaker on a wide range of apologetics topics.

 Dr. Whitcomb’s most famous work, The Genesis Flood (coauthored in 1961 with the late Dr. Henry Morris), is widely acknowledged by friend and foe alike as having had a significant part in igniting the modern creationist movement around the world (somewhat surprising, given that the book was primarily about the other major event in the book of Genesis: Noah’s Flood).